Posted on 22 Oct 2024

 • Travel expenses to and from treatment.

 These weekly payments typically last for a set period, which varies depending on which state you’re in.
-To keep receiving payments beyond this period, you’ll need to meet your state’s minimum WPI percentage.
+To keep receiving payments beyond this period, you’ll need to meet the minimum WPI percentage shown in the table below.

 WPI ratings for common workplace injuries